-In a comprehensive review of literature, Verdonkschot et all (2009)23 was found the following:
+In a comprehensive review of literature, Verdonkschot (2009)26 was found the following:

-- a. the average number of persons in their social network was 3.1, one of which was a paid support worker; - b. they are 3-4 times less employed than non-disabled persons. - c. they were less likely to be employed competitively and were more likely to work in sheltered workshops or segregated settings than those with other disabilities. - d. they were less likely to be involved in community groups. - e. leisure activities were mostly solitary and passive in nature. - f. they were generally accompanied to an activity by support staff.
+- a. the average number of persons in their social network was 3.1, one of which was a paid support worker; - b. they are 3-4 times less employed than persons without disabilities. - c. they were less likely to be employed competitively and were more likely to work in sheltered workshops or segregated settings than those with other disabilities. - d. they were less likely to be involved in community groups. - e. leisure activities were mostly solitary and passive in nature. - f. they were generally accompanied to an activity by support staff.

 Parmenter underlined the need to find an alternative approach which may help achieve full inclusion of people with intellectual disabilities.
-Further he concluded that it is imperative for the achievement of dull inclusion of people with intellectual disabilities that there is an engagement with the wider community.
+Further he concluded that it is imperative for the achievement of full inclusion of people with intellectual disabilities that there is an engagement with the wider community.